 The plant shall have a plant-specific QC manual that details the production and QC policies and procedures used by the plant.
-The manual shall be compiled in a format for easy review by plant personnel or by an inspector.
+The manual shall be compiled in a format for easy review by plant personnel or and by an inspector.
 At a minimum, the manual shall include the requirements of this manual and the following sections:

 - 1. Management QC policy statement - 2.
 Company QC personnel organizational chart - 3.
 Description of responsibilities for QC personnel - 4.
-Description of training requirements for QC personnel, production staff, forklift operators and drivers. - 5.
+Description of training requirements for QC personnel. production staff, forklift operators and drivers. - 5.
 Housekeeping plan - 6.
 Product pre-pour, casting, post-pour and final inspection procedures - 7.
 Plant curing procedures for all seasons - 8.
 Minimum strength requirements for stripping and shipping product - 9.
-Product repair policy and procedures - Product and reinforcing steel dimensional tolerances unless shown on product detail drawings and/or production documentation. - 11.
+Product repair policy and procedures - 10.
+Product and reinforcing steel dimensional tolerances unless shown on product detail drawings and/or production documentation. - 11.
 Form tolerances and maintenance policy - 12.
 Mix design qualification and testing procedures - 13.
 Raw material testing policy and procedures - 14.
 Equipment calibration policy and procedures - 15.
-Product performance test policy and procedures applicable to Chapter 6 - Examples of all documentation and forms used by plant to record QC and production processes - 17.
-Documentation of products manufactured under franchise or licensing agreements, including all design specifications and drawings. - 18.
-If the plant participates in Section 1.1.4 Continuous Improvement, then policies and procedures shall be in the plant-specific QC Manual.
+Product performance test policy and procedures applicable to Chapter 6 - 16.
+Examples of all documentation and forms used by plant to record QC and production processes

-A plant-specific quality control procedural manual should specifically define any attributes or practices unique to the plant.
-The plant specific manual should be reviewed a minimum of every twelve (12) months and updated as necessary.
+A plant-specific quality control procedural manual should specifically define any attributes and/or practices unique to the plant.
+The plant-specific manual should be reviewed a minimum of every twelve (12) months and updated as necessary.